pk-fr/yakpro-po/README.md

 Demo : [yakpro-po demo](https://www.php-obfuscator.com/?demo).

 Prerequisites:  php 7.4 or higher, [PHP-Parser 5.x](https://github.com/nikic/PHP-Parser/tree/master/).

 > [!NOTE]
 > This tool has been written in order to obfuscate pure php sources.
-> it is not intended to be used with html and embeded php inside
+> it is not intended to be used with html and embeded php inside.
 > (use at your own risks...you may try to deactivate statements shuffling...).
 > You can still embed html within php using the echo <<<END ...
 END; syntax!